Series · Terraform Agents · Chapter 7

 }

 Now any file matching /var/log/agents/*.log on any tagged machine flows into SLS as JSON, queryable by every field.
 The agent code just does logger.info(json.dumps({...})) and the rest is automatic.
+The trick is being disciplined about the schema — settle on ts, agent, session_id, step, phase, tokens, latency_ms, cost_cny, status, error_message early, document it, and reject PRs that emit ad-hoc fields.
+Every undocumented field is a query you can’t write at 3am.

-Step 3: traces via OpenTelemetry → ARMS
+Step 3: Traces via OpenTelemetry → ARMS#

 For traces, ARMS APM is OpenTelemetry-compatible.
 The Terraform side is small — provision an ARMS instance and an environment: